 Monique Tan is an NIHR Advanced Fellow at Queen Mary’s Centre for Public Health and Policy.
 She is interested in policy measures that encourage industry-wide food reformulation as a way to improve the nutritional quality of the entire food supply, so that it becomes easier for everybody to enjoy healthier diets.

-Monique has extensive research and field experience in Europe, Asia, and Africa, including work at the World Health Organization and the European Commission.
+Dr Tan holds degrees in nutrition and dietetics (University of Applied Sciences Western Switzerland) and international health (Uppsala University, Sweden).
+She also has research and field experience in Europe, Asia, and Africa, notably through her work for the World Health Organization and the European Commission.

 Uppsala University (Sweden), Master of Medical Science in International Health